 From widespread privatization to the new Illinois state budget, Chicago has problems that demand solutions.
-Chicago Leaders Class (CLC) brings together students from Chicago area schools each semester for a crash-course in local public policy issues, grassroots organizing, and political discourse– helping to engage students during in the crucial upcoming local elections.
-CLC is an incubator for leaders; past participants have started Roosevelt campus network chapters at University of Illinois at Chicago, DePaul, and Moraine Valley, with more in development at Northwestern, the University of Illinois, and more.
+Chicago Leaders Class (CLC) brought together students from Chicago area schools each semester for a crash-course in local public policy issues, grassroots organizing, and political discourse– helping to engage students during crucial local elections.
+CLC is an incubator for leaders; past participants have started Roosevelt campus network chapters at University of Illinois at Chicago, DePaul, and Moraine Valley, and more.

-Through CLC undergraduate students develop critical public policy and organizational leadership skills in researching, writing and enacting change on their campus and in their Illinois community.
-The spring 2018 class will focus on a policy topic chosen by the students during our application process.
-We build our meeting schedule, our topics, and activities all around students availability.
+Through CLC, undergraduate students developed critical public policy and organizational leadership skills in researching, writing and enacting change on their campus and in their Illinois community.

-Applications will be accepted on a rolling basis until February 16th.
-A class of 10-20 accepted students from colleges and universities across Chicago will have the opportunity to join the 10 week long Chicago Leaders Class.
-During the semester-long workshop, students will learn the basics of researching, writing and advocating for local policy change, meet policy professionals at the state and local level, and prepare to launch Roosevelt chapters on their campus.
+A class of 10-20 accepted students from colleges and universities across Chicago had the opportunity to join the 10 week long Chicago Leaders Class.
+During the semester-long workshop, students learned the basics of researching, writing and advocating for local policy change, met policy professionals at the state and local level, and prepared to launch Roosevelt chapters on their campus.